Vietnam.vn - Nền tảng quảng bá Việt Nam

 My visit to Vietnam this time aims to strengthen the close and good cooperation between Norway and Vietnam.
-We have been cooperating together in many important areas, and I would like to name a few.
+We have been working together in many important areas, and I would like to name a few.

-This is a meaningful project for Vietnam because it can solve two problems at the same time: developing a cement industry with less emissions at lower costs, while also solving the problem of more effective waste management instead of landfill or incineration.
+This is a meaningful project for Vietnam because it can solve two problems at the same time: developing a cement industry with less emissions and lower costs, while also solving the problem of more effective waste management instead of landfill or incineration.

 Forestry is also an important area of cooperation between Norway and Vietnam, as you have abundant timber and tropical forest resources.
 We are currently considering the possibility of trading carbon credits from Vietnam’s forests.
-This would facilitate Vietnam’s implementation of its Nationally Determined Commitments (NDCs) and support Vietnam’s green transition.
+This would facilitate Vietnam’s implementation of its Nationally Determined Commitments (NDCs) and support its green transition.

 Another important area is that Vietnam and Norway are partners in JETP.
-Green transition is an important area for Vietnam and the whole world, including Norway.
+Green transition is an important area for Vietnam and the whole world , including Norway.
 In my opinion, this is a key area because Norway and Vietnam have a lot of potential for cooperation, particularly in the areas of offshore wind, solar energy, circular economy and other aspects of the green transition.

 Director General of the Norwegian Agency for Development Cooperation (NORAD) Bård Vegar Solhjell and Norwegian Ambassador to Vietnam Hilde Solbakken (second from left) visit a legal logging company in Vietnam.
 (Photo: KT)

 Norway has been one of the major donors to Vietnam since the early days of diplomatic relations between the two countries.
-Could you assess the main impact of the activities of the Norwegian Agency for Development Cooperation (NORAD) in Vietnam?
+Can you assess the main impact of the activities of the Norwegian Agency for Development Cooperation (NORAD) in Vietnam?

 The main and most visible impact in Vietnam that can be seen from the Norwegian Government's funding through NORAD is in the field of mine clearance and remediation.